EdwardAThomson/vibe-coding-101/README.md

 > Write `plan.md` in markdown.
 Include: milestones, tasks per milestone, file structure, and exact commands to run.

 ### Reconcile
 > Read `spec.md` and `plan.md`.
-List discrepancies and propose a corrected version of both.
+List discrepancies and propose a corrected version of both as necessary.

 ### Implement a milestone
 > Implement Milestone 1 from `plan.md`.
-Give a patch/diff per file.
-Don’t change unrelated code.
+Go step-by-step.